libglui/glui/readme.txt

-Welcome to the GLUI User Interface Library, v2.3!
+Welcome to the GLUI User Interface Library
-March 22, 2005
 -------------------------------------------------

 This distribution contains the latest community-maintained fork of the